GENERAL QUESTIONS ON SEIZED PROPERTY SALES:

-As per the Internal Revenue Code, all payment for property sold must be in the form of Cash, Certified, Cashier’s, or Treasurer’s check drawn on any bank or trust company incorporated under the laws of the United States or under the laws of any State or possession of the United States.
-Payment may also be made by any United States postal, bank, express, or telegraph money order made out to the United States Treasury.
+As per the Internal Revenue Code, all payments for property sold must be by a certified, cashier’s, or treasurer’s check drawn on any bank or trust company incorporated under the laws of the United States or under the laws of any State, Territory, or possession of the United States, or by a United States postal, bank, or express money order.
+Make check or money order payable to the United States Treasury.

 Since the Internal Revenue Service can only accept cash or certified funds at their auctions, how can I bring certified funds if I don't know how much the property will sell for, or if I will be the successful bidder?